IMvampireXD/Script-API-Utilities/README.md

 # Minecraft Bedrock Script API Utilities

-A library of useful functions for helping with creating scripts in Minecraft Bedrock to make Script API **easier.**
+A library of useful functions for simplifying development with Minecraft Bedrock's Script API.

 ## 📁 List of functions: